If you visit Prague in winter, you’ll find it at its most enchanting and atmospheric.

 Postscript – the winter of 2020-21 has been much more productive snow-wise, with sledges selling out everywhere.
 There have been three significant snowfalls between December and February, with the most recent of them set to stick around for a week or more.
 However, as a local friend said earlier this week, these conditions are ‘rare’ and ‘exceptional’.
 Take a look at our Prague in snow feature for an idea of what the city looks like with a coating of the white stuff.

-What about a Prague packing list for winter?
+Prague packing list for winter?

 If there’s a forecast for snow in Prague, or there’s a chance of icy weather during your winter trip to Prague, the cobbled streets can be uneven and slippery, it’s well worth having a pair of ice grippers to hand.
 These have rubber soles with around ten spikes, and they stretch over your shoes.
 The spikes give a great grip in the snow and ice – you’ll walk a lot more comfortably and confidently with them than without.
 Essentially they’re a mini-crampon, and ideal if you’re going to travelling in Europe in the snow.